Ahmad-Naveed/Hillingdon-Noise-Dust/README.md

 This section provides details about the various Jupyter notebooks included in the repository.
 Each notebook contains specific analyses and visualizations related to the environmental assessment.

 ### Notebooks:
-- **Dust Data Continuous.ipynb**: *[This notebook processes and visualizes continuous dust concentration data, focusing on particulate matter (PM2.5 and PM10) across the two locations in Hillingdon.]*
+- **Dust Data Continuous.ipynb**: *[This notebook processes and visualises continuous dust data, focusing on particulate matter (PM2.5 and PM10) across the two locations in Hillingdon]*

-- **Dust Data Interactive.ipynb**: *[Provides interactive visualizations for dust data, allowing users to explore trends and patterns in particulate matter concentration.]*
+- **Dust Data Interactive.ipynb**: *[Provides interactive visualisations for dust data, allowing users to explore trends and patterns in particulate matter concentration]*

-- **Dust Sampling 2-8-24.ipynb**: *[Contains data and analysis from dust sampling conducted on February 8, 2024, focusing on specific sites within Hillingdon.]*
+- **Dust Sampling 2-8-24.ipynb**: *[Contains data and analysis from dust sampling conducted on February 8, 2024, focusing on the comparision within the 2 sites in Hillingdon]*

 - **Noise.ipynb**: *[Analyses noise pollution data, generating visualisations like heat maps and time series to identify noise hotspots]*

-- **Old Codes.ipynb**: *[Contains legacy code snippets and scripts that were previously used in the project, possibly for reference or comparison]*
+- **Old Codes.ipynb**: *[Contains legacy code snippets and scripts that were previously used in the project]*

-- **Test Site.ipynb**: *[A test notebook used to experiment with code, data, or visualizations related to the project.]*
+- **Test Site.ipynb**: *[A test notebook used to experiment with code, data, or visualizations related to the project]*